cintosyntax/soteria/README.md

 #### Options
 - validator - this flag option can change the validator to use.
 By default this is "nist".
 Another option is "lax", which uses a validator that accepts everything.
-- cfp - this flag defines the directory to a common password list that can be used by the selected validator to ignore them.
+- cpf - this flag defines the directory to a common password list that can be used by the selected validator to ignore them.
 By default this is not set.

 # Contributing (Optional)